wp-plugins/f2-tumblr-widget/README.txt

 1. Widget configuration

 == Changelog ==

+= 0.2.2 =
+* Added the option to adjust the width of the player in audio posts to match the chosen media width.

 = 0.2.1 =
 * Added CSS to ensure that media posts with short text are properly separated.